For many years I taught guitar and music theory at college, and have been playing gigs in many styles of music for 40 years.

-If you check out some of my other hubs the underlying theory is explained - make sure you understand the harmonised scale and its applications.
+If you check out some of my other articles the underlying theory is explained—make sure you understand the harmonised scale and its applications.
 Briefly, all songs are in a Key.
 A Key can be described as a set of notes and chords that work together, and form a pattern.

 The key of C would be as follows:

 C Dm Em F G Am Bm7b5 C.

 Each chord is built on a note from the major scale ( C D E F G A B C )

 The chords are numbered in sequence—the I, IV and V chords are the major chords in the key of C—now think how many songs you know that use C, F, G in combination.

 All the other keys have chords in the same pattern, so it is transferable.
 If you were to move all the notes up 2 frets (C to D is 2 frets) you would have a D major scale, and all the chords in the pattern move up 2 frets too.
 All the other keys work in the same way.

 My article Guitar Chords and Theory has all the info for the way in which chords work together in different keys, and on different string sets.

 Even if you can't be bothered with that for now, you could use most of these chords to help your songwriting, and make songs sound more interesting and harmonically advanced.